-- Crush the aspirin tablets and combine with a small amount of rubbing alcohol.
+- Crush the aspirin tablets and combine them with a small amount of rubbing alcohol.

 - Place the mixture directly onto the affected areas and allow it to absorb in your dog’s skin for at least five minutes.

 - Rinse the mixture from your dog.
 (I recommend using one of the baths or soaks from this list).

 - Repeat each day while your dog has any sores, redness, and/or inflammation caused by scratching.

 Notes: Do not allow your dog to lick the mixture.

 11. Directly Apply Apple Cider Vinegar

 Apple cider vinegar is a home remedy cure-all.
-In the case of herbal remedies, the apple cider vinegar works in multiple ways.
+In the case of herbal remedies, apple cider vinegar works in multiple ways.
 It can soothe your dog’s skin as well as fight against any bacteria that could be causing the itch.

 - Apple Cider Vinegar